c4s4/neon/doc/reference.md

 - dir: the root directory for glob (as a string, optional).
 - exclude: globs of files to exclude (as a string or list of strings, optional).
-- to: the file to copy to (as a string, optional, only if glob selects a single file).
+- tofile: the file to copy to (as a string, optional, only if glob selects a single file).
 - todir: directory to copy file(s) to (as a string, optional).
 - flat: tells if files should be flatten in destination directory (as a boolean, optional, defaults to true).